Replication Issues

 Troubleshooting CSV Imports

-CSV import functionality in NetSuite ERP is a powerful tool for updating large amounts of data without the need for manual entries.
+CSV import in NetSuite ERP is a powerful tool for updating a lot of data without manual entries.
 NSPOS uses SuiteScripts to properly synchronize data between NetSuite ERP and your registers.
-Before submitting the import you must always check the Run Server SuiteScript and Trigger Workflows box.
+Before submitting the import, always check the Run Server SuiteScript and Trigger Workflows box.

 In the event you submit an import without checking the "Run Server SuiiteScript..." box, use these recovery steps to resolve the issues that occur.